 No matter how tempting it might seem, you should never pop a pimple on your own.
-That often leads to unnecessary scarring and makes the pimple prone to further infections.
+That often leads to unnecessary scarring and blemishes and makes the pimple prone to further infections.
 This would make the situation worse instead of healing it faster.
 If ever at all required, only a licensed dermatologist should do a physical acne extraction using sterile tools and instruments (26).

 Why Do Lip Pimples Hurt So Bad?

 Although a pimple on your lips is the same as any other pimple on your body, if you have ever had a lip pimple, you would know how bad it hurts.
 That’s usually because, with about a million nerve endings, your lips are one of the most sensitive areas of your body.
 It therefore tends to hurt a bit more than usual acne anywhere else on the body.